frederic-perez/AmE-dictionary/data/dictionary.md

 __litter__ _n_ :two::camera::pencil2: __4__ An enclosed or curtained couch mounted on shafts and used to carry a single passenger.
 __litterbug__ _n_ _informal_ One who litters public areas with trash.
 __Little Boy__ _n_
+__live and kicking__ _idiom_ Alive, healthy, and alert.
+(A truncated version of “alive and kicking.”) _Sam: “How are you feeling, John?
+I heard you were quite sick recently.”
+John: “I’m still live and kicking!”_
 __live large__ _idiom_ (living large) To have a luxurious lifestyle.
 The term sometimes implies that such a lifestyle will be temporary.
 __live like a king__ _idiom_ (living like kings) To have a luxurious lifestyle, in which one’s every need or desire is satisfied.
 Typically said of or by a man. _The cost of living is so much lower in Spain that we could live like kings there._
 __live the life of Riley__ _idiom_ If someone lives the life of Riley, they have a very enjoyable life because they have plenty of money and no problems. _He was living the life of Riley while we had barely enough to eat.
 It was like paradise._ Note: People sometimes use the verbs _lead_ or _have_ instead of _live_. _These people moan about their lives when in reality they’re having the life of Riley._ Note: This expression often shows disapproval or envy.